Magic Leap One testers knock fit and field of view, say ‘ML2’ is coming

 It’s clear from the hands-ons that Magic Leap will continue to face significant development, marketing, and pricing challenges.
 Eight years have passed since the company’s founding, and it’s just beginning to ship hardware that testers are saying “isn’t quite there yet,” at a price point 10 times higher than average consumers would pay for the technology.
 The goal now is apparently to convince creative types to create content that will convince people to buy devices.

-Wired says that Magic Leap is now trying to “remake itself as an ordinary company,” and get past the hype it previously created.
+Wired says that Magic Leap is now trying to “remake itself as an ordinary company” and get past the hype it previously created.
 Former marketing chief Brian Wallace told Wired that he knew that what the company “was directing us to say publicly was not going to converge with the realities of the product when it launched,” and left in 2016.
-Just yesterday, Magic Leap confirmed that the head of its “go to market” strategy Jeff Gattis just left the company, as well.
+Just yesterday, Magic Leap confirmed that the head of its “go to market” strategy Jeff Gattis just left the company as well.

-Even so, Magic Leap has billions of dollars in investments from major tech companies, and says that its earliest hardware shipments before today went out to game and entertainment developers (40 percent), corporate communications developers, and healthcare developers.
+Even so, Magic Leap has billions of dollars in investments from major tech companies, and says that its earliest hardware shipments before today went out to game and entertainment developers (40 percent), corporate communications developers, and health care developers.
 The question now is whether there will actually be customers willing to buy the platform required to use Magic Leap-specific games and apps.